Te5ter13/portfolio/_forensics/5_data_representation_File_Examination.md

 ---
 layout: notes_desc
 title: "Data representation and File Examination"
-description: "Acquire Data using Linux"
+description: "We here learn about the blocks used to build a file (bites and bytes) and different ways a computer can represent them.
+And identify files and their structure, subsequently identifying real files contents from disguised ones."
 image: /assets/notes_image/forensics/data_rep/1.png
 signature: Investigate.
 Decode.
 Educate
 ---
-We here will learn about

-- the blocks used to build a file (bites and bytes) and different ways a computer can represent them.
-- to identify files and their structure, subsequently identifying real files contents from disguised ones.

 **Difference between Kilobit and kilobyte**